tdberg21/game-time/README.md

 ## Goals

-[X] Use OOP to drive the design of the game and the code
+* [X] Use OOP to drive the design of the game and the code

-[X] Separate business-logic code from view-related code
+* [X] Separate business-logic code from view-related code

-[X] Create a robust test suite that thoroughly tests all functionality of a client-side application
+* [X] Create a robust test suite that thoroughly tests all functionality of a client-side application

 ## Playability Features

-[X] Indicate when the game is over and won or lost
+* [X] Indicate when the game is over and won or lost

-[X] Allow the user to start a new game
+* [X] Allow the user to start a new game

-[X] Display a score (if applicable)
+* [X] Display a score (if applicable)

-[X ] Include a clean UI surrounding the actual game interface itself (this might include instructions on how to play, a high score saved in localStorage, etc. Think of what would be most intuitive for your particular game.)
+* [X] Include a clean UI surrounding the actual game interface itself (this might include instructions on how to play, a high score saved in localStorage, etc. Think of what would be most intuitive for your particular game.)

 ## Installing